citusdata/citus_docs/develop/reference_sql.rst

    Please visit the PostgreSQL hll `github repository <https://github.com/citusdata/postgresql-hll>`_ for specifics on obtaining the extension.

-2. Create the hll extension on all the PostgreSQL instances
+2. Create the hll extension on all the PostgreSQL instances by simply running the below command from the coordinator

   .. code-block:: postgresql